kocotian/nar/README.md

 # nar
-Nigga Archiver is a tiny tool that will pack your files into a small archive.
+Next ARchiver is a tiny tool that will pack your files into a small archive.

 # Installation
 First, clone the repo